An elegant and immanently livable design melds old and new in this addition to a 1902 Queen Anne home.

-The design is organized around the new “second front door” and entry hall on the side of the house in the area that makes the transition in the massing between old and new.
-The single-story addition includes an open-plan kitchen, a family room, and a breakfast room that sits within an enclosed portion of the new rear porch.
+The project was organized around a new "second front door" and entry hall on the side of the house in the area that forms a hyphen in the massing between old and new.